National TA Network

 National Black Child Development Institute

-For 46 years, the National Black Child Development Institute (NBCDI) has been at the forefront of engaging leaders, policymakers, professionals, parents, and caregivers around critical and timely issues that directly impact Black children and families.
-They have a National Affiliate Network of volunteers in communities across the country.
-NBCDI is committed to improving and advancing the quality of life for Black children and families through education and advocacy.
+The National Black Child Development Institute (NBCDI) is committed to improving and advancing the quality of life for Black children and families through education and advocacy.
+NBCDI has been at the forefront of engaging leaders, policymakers, professionals, parents, and caregivers around critical and timely issues that directly impact Black children and families.
+NBCDI, its National Affiliate Network, and its members advocate and inform education policies at the federal, state, and local levels to ensure standards, regulations, and resource allocations support equitable systems for Black children and families.

 National Center for Children in Poverty